English Literature (MA)

 How will I be taught?

-Teaching is delivered in seminar groups for all modules.
-The teaching for each module is text-based and revolves around the exploration of concepts and ideas from range of literary, historical, and theoretical perspectives within the broad field of English Literature.
+The teaching in the optional modules is text-based and revolves around the exploration of concepts and ideas from a range of literary, historical, and theoretical perspectives within the broad field of English literature.

-The learning activities vary from module to module as appropriate, but will include such as activities as interactive discussions of prepared texts/topics and, in some cases, student-led presentations.
+The learning activities vary from module to module as appropriate but will include such activities as interactive discussions of prepared texts/topics and, in some cases, student-led presentations.

-Encouraged to explore our excellent library resources, you are expected to undertake preparation including wide-ranging reading to enable full participation.
+You are strongly encouraged to explore our excellent library resources and are expected to undertake preparation including wide-ranging reading to enable full participation.

 How will I be assessed?